-Carbon Credit Streaming Agreements
+Carbon Credit Streaming and Royalty Agreements

-A summary of the key terms of the Company's streams are set forth below.
-See "- Description of the Business - Overview of the Company's Carbon Credit Projects - Projects" for a full description of the Company's streaming agreement for each project.
+A summary of the key terms of the Company's streams and royalties as at December 31, 2022 are set forth below.
+See "- Overview of the Company's Carbon Credit Projects - Projects" for a full description of the Company's streaming or royalty agreement for each project.